olenazhelezova/Spy-Cat-Agency/README.md

 ## Database

-The project ships with `db.sqlite3` for development.
+The project ships with `db.sqlite3` for development and testing.

 ## API Endpoints